-No collection should be without at least one timepiece from a top European watch company like Bremont, A. Lange & Söhne, or Omega.
+No collection should be without at least one timepiece from one of the top European watch companies like Bremont, A. Lange & Söhne, or Omega.
 The question is, which of the world’s most famous European luxury watch brands is likely to satisfy your requirements?
-Here, we take an in-depth look at ten top brands from Swiss, German, and British watchmakers.
+Here, we take an in-depth look at our list of ten top brands from Swiss, German, and British watchmakers.
 Beautiful, reliable, and luxurious, each of these has something special to offer.

 Rolex was originally known as Wilsdorf and Davis.
 While it is among today’s most famous Swiss watch brands, it got its start in London, in 1905.
 Founded by Alfred Davis his brother in law, Hans Wilsdorf, the company name was changed to Rolex in 1915.
 In 1919, wartime taxes drove production costs to prohibitive heights, and Rolex moved its operation to Geneva, Switzerland.
 Rolex is famous for its quality, and it’s also famous for its innovations.
 1910 saw the company as the first watchmaker to earn a chronometer certification for a wristwatch.
 In 1926, the company introduced Oyster, the first of many waterproof watches.
 In 1956, the Rolex Day-Date was offered for sale as the first wristwatch with an automatically changing day and date feature on the dial.
 These are just a few highlights.
 Today, Rolex continues to offer innovative new designs, and the company is famous for its sponsorship and philanthropy activities.

 SEE ALSO: How to Spot a Fake Rolex